 In 2000, I spent another summer in Maputo.
 This time I helped out at the photo school and got to use the darkroom for free.
 One day walking home from the school I met Ingracia and Antonieta.
 They stood out from the crowd as they strolled down the streets of Maputo, hips swaying.
-They were openly gay and for Maputo this was truly outrageous.
+They were openly transgender and for Maputo this was truly outrageous.
 I approached them and we spent an afternoon together.
 Gradually they allowed me to get a glimpse into their lives.
-Stigmatised and and yet inhibited by such a crazy and stubborn will to survive.
+Stigmatised and and yet manifesting such a crazy and stubborn will to survive.
 And with a fearlessness I admired - there was not much left to lose.
-Antonieta worked the streets and Ingracia survived by entertaining in the bars of the Shanty Towns and getting people to buy him beer and food.
-They introduced me to their circle of gay friends: "The Sisters".
+Antonieta worked the streets and Ingracia survived by entertaining in the bars of the Shanty Towns and getting people to buy her beer and food.
+They introduced me to their circle of friends: As Manas - The Sisters.
 I photographed the Sisters and got the feeling of a story that was so much deeper than what a few pictures could convey.
 That was the beginning of Maputo Diary.

 One and a half years later, I returned.
-I went to look for Ingracia at the apartment where he used to live.
-His mother had passed away and Ingracias older sister, Carla, had taken over the place.
+I went to look for Ingracia at the apartment where she used to live.
+Ingracias mother had passed away and Ingracias older sister, Carla, had taken over the place.
 She had kicked out Ingracia who was now living with an auntie.
-We met again and over the coming months my life in Maputo became intrinsically intertwined with that of the Sisters.
+We met again and over the coming months my life in Maputo became intrinsically intertwined with that of the Manas.

 Ingracia showed me the way to Antonietas new place.
-He was living in another rented shack haphazardly put together from thin aluminium plates in the same area as before, Mafalala.
-Antonieta was more tired than when we first met.
+Antonieta was living in another rented shack haphazardly put together from thin aluminium plates in the same area as before, Mafalala.
+Antonietta was more tired than when we first met.
 Tired of walking the street every night.
 Maputo gets cold in the winter.
 I would walk the streets with Antonieta - attracted to that dark and secret side of life.

-Antonieta was the only man in Maputo that dared wear womens clothes in public.
-He had worked the streets since he ran away from home at the age of 13.
-Whenever he managed to make a little money, he would spend it right away.
-He said: "Save money for what if tomorrow I might be dead?"
-And he lied a lot.
-It annoyed me when he also lied to people about me, bragging about the big money I had spent on buying us drinks at an imaginary bar the evening before.
-I told him off and he said: "Ditte; When I meet a man I tell him my name is Isabel and that I have two children, Carla and Nito.
+Antonieta was the only Mana in Maputo that dared wear womens clothes in public.
+She had worked the streets since she ran away from home at the age of 13.
+Whenever she managed to make a little money, she would spend it right away.
+She said: "Save money for what if tomorrow I might be dead?"
+Antonieta lied a lot.
+It annoyed me when she also lied to people about me, bragging about the big money I had spent on buying us drinks at an imaginary bar the evening before.
+I told her off and she said: "Ditte; When I meet a man I tell him my name is Isabel and that I have two children; Zarifa and Betinho.
 My whole life is built on lies".

-On New Years day we travelled to Xinavane, the village where he was born.
+On New Years day we travelled to Xinavane, the village where Antonieta was born.
 There, with the family, Antonieta was Antonio.